-It has a delay time adjustment Potentiometer and sensitivity adjustment Potentiometer.
+The PIR Sensor has a delay time adjustment Potentiometer and sensitivity adjustment Potentiometer.
 Repeat Trigger Selection Jumper is also available.
-Compatible with Arduino, Rasberry Pi, AVR, PIC, 8051, etc.
+Compatible with Arduino, Raspberry Pi, AVR, PIC, 8051, etc.

-- Automatically sensing light for Floor, bathroom, basement, porch, warehouse, Garage, etc
+- Automatically sensing light for Floor, bathroom, basement, etc

 - 1 x HCSR501 PIR Motion Sensor

 Frequently Asked Questions

 1. What is an HCSR501 Sensor?

 - The HCSR501 PIR sensor is a passive sensor (which means it hardly uses any energy to work).
 It detects infrared radiation from a passing heat source.
 You can use this to make a motion detection device, a light switch, or you could string many together and you could make an instrument that you won’t need to touch.